College of Education and Human Development

 Department of Curriculum and Instruction

-English education MEd and teaching license
+Master’s in English education (MEd) for teaching license

 Full-time